top of page

 With a typical 10-to-1 ratio of staff to managers, having only 10% of your employees actively driving change in the programs and projects that advance strategy is clearly less desirable than having the majority of your staff contributing energy to that forward motion.
 This would have been true 100 years ago, let alone today.

-Second, rate of change.
-The accelerating pace of change has necessitated changes in the administrative environment already, pushing authority and decision making down from management to staff.
-In the coming years more responsibilities must be pushed down the ranks.
-It’s a necessity – management alone can’t be responsible for amending every step of every process for every change flowing through the organization.
-To an increasing extent staff have to be responsible for changing increasingly significant portions of their own jobs.
+That pressure leads to an unavoidable conclusion: management alone can’t be responsible for amending every step of every process for every change flowing through the organization.
+Staff have to be responsible for changing increasingly significant portions of their own jobs.
+There simply isn’t anyone else available to do it.4

-Are your staff up to it?
-Have you sought out and hired people who look for issues and jump on them with enthusiasm, or have you concerned yourself only with JT O’Donnell’s “specific thing” for each hire?
-Have you looked for people interested in advancing the organization as a whole and what is required to do that, or did you not want anyone “thinking too broadly”?
-Have you hired people who can conceive a solution that eliminates 25%, 50% or 100% of their own work if that’s what’s right for the enterprise?
+Have you sought out and hired people who look for issues and jump on them with enthusiasm, or have you concerned yourself only with J.T.
+O’Donnell’s “specific thing” for each hire?
+Have you looked for people interested in advancing the organization as a whole and what that requires – or did you not want anyone “thinking too broadly”?

-What’s one of the biggest challenges management and corporations face?
-Implementing change.
 Why?
 Because people hate it.
 Why?
 Because they were hired to be that way.

 Hire differently.
 The future depends on it.